Frequently asked questions

-A. No, it's not possible to pay in instalments.
+A. No, it's not possible to pay in instalments or reserve a place.
 The course fee has to be paid in full in order to enrol.

 A. Yes, you can enrol on more than one Short Course in the same term, provided the days on which they run do not clash.
 Check the start days of each course which you are interested in on the course pages.

 This means we do not know if the course will run in the coming term/year- please keep checking the website.